 Company Lawyer in Bangladesh

-At present the aching need of having a Company Lawyer in Bangladesh is due to the overreaching complexity of Company Law and its applications in Bangladesh.
-FM Associates provides the leading company lawyers in Bangladesh who works within the ambit of our Corporate & Commercial services.
+At present the aching need of having a Company Lawyer in Bangladesh / Business Lawyer in Bangladesh is due to the overreaching complexity of Company Law and its applications in Bangladesh.
+FM Associates provides the leading company lawyers in Bangladesh/ Business Lawyer in Bangladesh who works within the ambit of our Corporate & Commercial services.
 With each passing day, the importance of the corporate sector of Bangladesh is being realized, hence the need of Company Lawyer in Bangladesh as well.
 Be it a creation of employment opportunities or contribution in the revenue sector of Bangladesh, companies are playing a pivotal role in the development of this country.

 In the past, companies were being regulated by the Companies Act 1913, however currently Companies Act 1994 governs the company law of Bangladesh which is virtually a reproduction of the 1913 Act.
 The Companies Act 1994 is divided into 11 parts, 404 sections and 12 schedules.
 The original jurisdiction for the company law matters is rested with the High Court Division of the Supreme Court of Bangladesh.